Copyright for study

-- You must only use the copied material in your coursework and must not post it on the internet.
+- You must only use the copied material in your coursework and must not make it publicly available.

 - Just because it’s legal to copy material for an assignment, it doesn’t mean it’s a good idea to do so.
-For advice on using and acknowledging the work of others, see Academic Integrity.
+For advice on using and acknowledging the work of others, see Referencite.